nokia/nokia.github.io/README.md

 ### Deploying

-The page is automatically built and deployed on every push to the `actual-master` branch using a Github action.
+The page is automatically built and deployed on every push to the `real-master` branch using a Github action.